4 August 2026

 Are shepherd’s huts profitable?

-Yes, depending on how much you charge for a stay, they can be very profitable when rented out for holiday stays.
+The short answer is an emphatic yes.
+This does depend on how much you charge for a stay, but shepherd’s huts can be very profitable when rented out for holiday stays.

-A quick search on Airbnb for a stay in a shepherd’s hut ranges from £80 to £500 for one night.
-A lot of factors contribute to creating this range: whether there are private bathroom facilities, if those facilities are in the hut, how connected the location is, the size of the hut, and the available extras.
+A quick search on Airbnb for a stay in a shepherd’s hut ranges from £150 to £500 for a long weekend.
+A lot of factors contribute to creating this range: the location, whether there are private bathroom facilities, if those facilities are in the hut, how connected the location is, the size of the hut, and the available extras.

-Our most affordable shepherd hut is £22,999.
-If you rented the hut out for £400 for multi-night stays and had one of these stays happen once a week, you’d earn back your investment in just over a year.
-Our huts are built to last, so you’ll see a return on investment year after year.
+Our most affordable shepherd hut is The Shetland at £24,999.
+If you rented the hut out for £400 for multi-night stays and had one of these stays happen once a week, you’d earn back your investment in the shepherd’s hut in just over a year.
+With regular painting and preventative repairs and maintenance, our shepherd’s huts should last for 20 years or more, so you’ll see a return on investment year after year.
+We now offer a range of finance options to provide you with even more flexibility when buying a shepherd’s hut, with terms up to six years with fixed rates and affordable monthly payments.

 Do you need planning permission to Airbnb a shepherd’s hut?